mysto/python-fpe/README.md

 FPE can be used for data tokenization of sensitive data which is cryptographically reversible.
 This implementation does not provide any guarantees regarding PCI DSS or other validation.

-While all NIST standard test vectors pass, this package has not otherwise been extensively tested.
+While all NIST and ACVP test vectors pass, this package has not otherwise been extensively tested.

 The cryptographic library used is [PyCryptodome](https://pypi.org/project/pycryptodome/) for AES encryption.
 FF3 uses a single-block with an IV of 0, which is effectively ECB mode.
 AES ECB is the only block cipher function which matches the requirement of the FF3 spec.

 The domain size was revised in FF3-1 to radix<sup>minLen</sup> >= 1,000,000 and is represented by the constant `DOMAIN_MIN` in `ff3.py`.
-FF3-1 is in draft status and updated 56-bit test vectors are not yet available.
+FF3-1 is in draft status.

 The tweak is required in the initial `FF3Cipher` constructor, but can optionally be overridden in each `encrypt` and `decrypt` call.
 This is similar to passing an IV or nonce when creating an encrypter object.